strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md

 In Strapi v3, middlewares applied to a resolver are inherited from middlewares associated to the REST controller.

-In Strapi v4, middlewares applied to a resolver are explicitly defined (see [GraphQL middlewares documentation](/developer-docs/latest/plugins/graphql.md#middlewares)) and applied through the GraphQL extension service:
+In Strapi v4, middlewares applied to a resolver are explicitly defined in a `resolversConfig` object (see [GraphQL middlewares documentation](/developer-docs/latest/plugins/graphql.md#middlewares)) and applied through the GraphQL extension service:

 ```jsx
 // path: ./src/index.js